jcrivard/opencruise/README.md

-Opencruise V1.2.3b
+Opencruise V1.3.0
 ===============

 Forest Inventory Software for Mobile Platforms - HTML 5 Web Application

-See https://jcrivard.github.io/opencruise/index.html  (download via email will not work from this site) or  https://opencruise.mtu.edu for a working version.
+See https://jcrivard.github.io/opencruise/index.html  (download via email will not work from this site)
+    https://opencruise.mtu.edu (older version, but email download will work with gmail settings change below)

-Opencruise is a forest inventory web application designed to work on IOS (Apple) and Android mobile computing platforms.
+Opencruise is a forest inventory web application designed to work on Android mobile computing platforms.
+Apple (IOS) mobile devices will also work, but downloading of data is limited to sending an email since Apple does not allow files to be saved on the device.

+To download via email, the account settings for the email will need to be changed to allow
+"less secure apps to access your account".
+See: https://support.google.com/accounts/answer/6010255 for instructions.

-It works offline (i.e. airplane mode) in remote areas where network access is unavailable.
-The primary purpose of Opencruise is to collect forest inventory data, but the software could easily be configured to collect regeneration, down dead wood, or other plot level items.
+Opencruise works offline (i.e. airplane mode) in remote areas where network access is unavailable.
+It's primary purpose is to collect forest inventory data, but the software could easily be configured to collect regeneration, down dead wood, or other plot level items.
 Use of the application requires that the user have some knowledge of forest inventory procedures (point/plot sampling, tree identification, diameter/height measurements, etc...).